aspose-cells/Aspose.Cells-API-References/english/go-cpp/CellsFactory/_index.md

 ## CellsFactory class

-Utility for instantiating classes of Cells model.
+Utility for instantiating classes of the Cells model.

 ```go